-Weeks 1-2.
+Classes 1-2.
 Introduction to experimental design

-- · bottom-up or top-down: qualitative versus quantitative designs - · causality: experiments versus quasi-experiments - · independent variables, dependent variables, confounding factors - ethics: consent form, anonymity, participants' rights, ethics approval trends, outliers, trimming
+- bottom-up or top-down: qualitative versus quantitative designs - causality: experiments versus quasi-experiments - independent variables, dependent variables, confounding factors - Classes 3-4.
+Data visualization on R - trends, outliers, trimming - Classes 5-6.

-Weeks 3-4.
-Data visualization on R

-- Weeks 5-6.
 Basic modeling on R

 - modeling, model-based trimming

-- Weeks 7-12.
+Classes 7-12.
 Linear mixed-effects models on R

 - random factors, model selection

-- Week 13.
+Class 13.
 How to report results

-· citing previous research: dues where dues are due

-- Weeks 14-15.
-Final presentation and overall considerations - final reports - · replications and where to go from here - · tradeoffs in the decisions made during experimental design
+- citing previous research: dues where dues are due - Classes 14-15.
+Final presentation and overall considerations - final report - replications and where to go from here - tradeoffs in the decisions made during experimental design

-Read materials and answer quizzes made available weekly on manaba.
+Read materials and answer quizzes made available online weekly.
 Review materials from previous weeks and look for further readings.

-Grades will be based on quizzes (リテスト).
+Grades will be based on quizzes $(1) = 7 \wedge h$ .
 Quizzes will be conducted weekly, are open-book and to be answered individually, not in groups.

 All students must participate in a group project and hand in regular reports.
 Students will evaluate each other's reports through quizzes.
 The topic of the project is of students' choice.
+There are no makeup tests or extra activities for those with low grades.
+Your final grade will be based on the weekly activities only.